-Welcome to the next installment in our Pride series!
-You can read the first one here.
+Welcome to our Pride series!
+You can read the others here and here.
 Each month we’re exploring stories and insights about people who identify on the LGBTQ+ spectrum.
 Why?
 Because we want to acknowledge the different experiences within our diverse community — and because ~Pride~ shouldn’t be limited to just one month!

 In a perfect world, the act of “coming out” wouldn’t even be necessary, but the fact remains that we’re still operating in a “heterosexual until proven guilty” society today.

 “Coming out” for everyone who is LGBTQ+ is a deeply unique, personal experience, but it’s rarely considered how repetitive this process is for bisexuals specifically.
 In a personal essay for GQ, actress and badass Stephanie Beatriz laments this predicament:

 “To be bi is a continual series of coming-out moments—first to yourself… Maybe next it’s to your sister, who warns you in no uncertain terms not to tell your parents until you're serious about a girl because they will flip the fuck out...
 Then maybe you come out to your college friends, who will ask jokingly if you are gay or straight, this and every weekend...
 Maybe you then muster up the intense courage it takes to come out to your parents, who calmly ignore it.
 And then you’ll brace yourself and come out again and again and again to every person you’ll ever date.
 When does it end?”

 In the spirit of smashing taboos, I asked ten people to share one of their own coming-out moments as bisexuals, knowing that to answer Stephanie’s rhetorical question, it doesn’t seem like “it” ever ends.
 But as allies to the bisexual community, all we can do is create spaces where sharing their identities is comfortable.